NCAS-CMS/cf-python/docs/source/tutorial.rst

 array dimensions to domain axis constructs.
-The domain axis constructs spanned by the data are inferred from the existing domain axis constructs, provided that there are no ambiguities (such as two dimensions of the same size), in which case thay can be explicitly provided via their construct keys.
+The domain axis constructs spanned by the data are inferred from the existing domain axis constructs, provided that there are no ambiguities (such as two dimensions of the same size), in which case they can be explicitly provided via their construct keys.
 This method returns the construct key for the metadata construct which can be used when other metadata constructs are added to the field (e.g. to specify which domain axis